SreejaShetty01/GenArch/README.md

 ### System Process
 1. Captures the raw system statement via the unified dashboard interface.
 2. Programmatically appends rigid grid boundaries, structural schemas, and termination rules inside the orchestration views layer.
-3. Dispatches the optimized payload to the underlying token parsing layer.
+3. Dispatches the optimized prompt payload to the language model inference layer.
 4. Catches, sanitizes, and filters the returned token stream to guarantee valid syntax execution.
 5. Directs the clean execution blocks to the server-side compilation engine to render an isolated, high-resolution graphic asset.